About Us

 We organize Rapid Response and Bystander training for our members and communities.
 These teams are prepared to go where ICE goes and document those interactions for detainees legal defense.
 We stand next to our neighbors!

-We collaborate with the Media Team to raise public awareness through short videos — sharing immigration statistics and interviewing participants at WSI events.
+We collaborate with the Video Team to raise public awareness through short videos — sharing immigration statistics and interviewing participants at WSI events.

 And we do other projects as the need arises.
 Immigrant deportation is a major focus of the Trump administration and there are constantly new attacks on our values and freedoms.